smatthews75-hub/Vending-Machine/README.md

-# Vending Machine Mini Project
+# Vending Machine Mini Project (upgraded version)
-### A python CLI application for university issued mini project
-### C.L.I stands for Command Line Interface, this CLI application will be using the terminal as the user interaction medium to receive and display information.
+### A python CLI application.
+This is an upgraded version of the vending machine program from branch `main`

+This version features the lifted restriction of the 25 characters only for the big_string structure, allowing 'Owners' of the vending machine to add any product of any length - as long as it has the correct order and format of data fields.

+This version still holds true to the original requirements of the vending machine project, and is an improvement on the original codebase.

+We are aware that many of the code implementation in this project can be improved, we have considered many ways to improve efficiency and effectiveness of the source code.
+However, maintaining compliance with the requirements of only making use of material already covered in lectures, this is as far as the project goes.
+We are open to suggestions and improvements, we express our utmost gratitude, thank you.

 ## Presented by Team 3 :
 - Stephen Matthews (252404175)